razonyang/hugo-theme-bootstrap/README.md

 # Hugo Bootstrap Theme

-This theme is a responsive, multiple palettes and feature-rich blog theme for Hugo.
+This theme is an extreme fast, responsive and feature-rich blog theme for Hugo.

 ## Table of Contents